Former Journalist, TV presenter and Author

 “I’ve been motivated by preaching to the unconverted.
 I want to make the concept of making a difference psychologically palatable.
 The blockage is not the idea of doing it, for most people, it’s the idea that nothing they will do will actually make a difference.
 But we have to show up – for ourselves, for the planet.
 It’s hard.
 But humans are actually best when we are fending, when we’re a little uncomfortable.
 We are actually naturally equipped to deal with emergencies.
 We’re good at it.
 Look what happened when we needed masks during the pandemic – people stepped up.
 We will step up again”.

 Sarah Wilson rose to prominence with her sugar-free lifestyle.
-Now she wants her community to get politically active, reconnect with nature and tackle climate change.
+She is known for New York Times bestsellers I Quit Sugar and First, We Make the Beast Beautiful.
+Now, she wants her community to get politically active, reconnect with nature and tackle climate change.